wolfv6/keybrd/CONTRIBUTING.md

 A thriving project is more than a pile of code.
 It's the packaging, explanation, outreach, and empathy of maintainers that make a good project great.

-### Beta testing
-keybrd library has been Alpha tested on the DodoHand keyboard, tutorial sketches, Teensy 2.0, and Teensy LC.
-What we need now are Beta testers:
+### keybrd tutorials usability survey
-* use the tutorials (feedback from noobs is especially valuable)
+We want feedback on keybrd tutorial usability from real users (feedback from noobs is especially valuable).
+Please take the survey after completing a tutorial.
+Answer the questions you feel like answering, or make up your own questions.

+* How easy was it to find the relevant tutorial?

+* Which tutorial did you read?

+* Did the tutorial provide complete information?

+* What other tutorial topics would be useful?

+* Are you satisfied with the tutorial?

+* Other comments or suggestions.

+Post the completed Q & A on [geekhack thread](https://geekhack.org/index.php?topic=83599.0) with a heading "Tutorial usability survey".
+If you prefer your answers remain confidential, pm the completed Q & A to [wolfv](https://geekhack.org/index.php?action=pm;sa=send;u=25471).

+Usability survey results will be used to make improvements to the tutorials.

+### keybrd library usability survey
+We want feedback on keybrd library usability from real users.
-* use the keybrd library to implement your own keyboard design
+Please fill the survey after using the keybrd library to implement a keyboard design.
+Answer the questions you feel like answering, or make up your own questions.

+* How easy was it to find relevant information?

+* Did the User guide provide complete information?

+* What other keyboard firmware have you used?

+* What pros and cons did you find compared to other keyboard firmware?

+* Did you publish your keyboard firmware?
+If so, please provide a link.

+* Are you satisfied with the keybrd library?

+* Other comments or suggestions.

+Post the completed Q & A on [geekhack thread](https://geekhack.org/index.php?topic=83599.0) with a heading "keybrd library usability survey".
+If you prefer your answers remain confidential, pm the completed Q & A to [wolfv](https://geekhack.org/index.php?action=pm;sa=send;u=25471).

-Feedback from Beta testers will be used to make improvements to the keybrd library.
+Usability survey results will be used to make improvements to the keybrd library.

 ### Schematics
 The most glaring deficiency is the tutorials' lack of schematics.
-Schematics would be an improvement over the current photos.
+Schematics would be easier to read than the current photos.

 Schematics are not my area of expertise.
-Use what ever you think would be the best solution for the tutorials:
+Use what ever would be the best solution for the tutorials:
 * schematics
 * breadboard drawings
 * Arduino simulation software